-(1) The mix design has passed IPL requirements on another project from the current or prior season and a G{sb} verification sample has been submitted to the MDOT Construction Field Services Laboratory Mix Design Unit and the mix design has been approved for use.
-If a waiver was used on the prior season then the IPL will not be waived for the current season.
+(1) The mix design has passed IPL requirements on another project from the current or prior season and a $G{sb}$ verification sample has been submitted to the MDOT Construction Field Services Laboratory Mix Design Unit and the mix design has been approved for use.
+If an IPL was not completed for this mix design the Contractor will be allowed to submit 4 consecutive QA tests, STA or PWL, from the current or prior season that meet the requirements in subsections e.3.C and e.3.D of this special provision.